emmaezeumeh/Breast-Cancer-Diagnosis-Using-Decision-Tree-ML-Model/README.md

 The goal is to predict breast cancer, that is the presence of a malignant tumor in a patient, depending on the features/predictors in the dataset.
 The predictors in the dataset for this project are discrete and the outcome is binary, either malignant or benign.

 This is a classification problem and so Decision Tree, a machine learning classification method, is chosen and used to fit a function to predict the class of new data points.
-To improve the accuracy of my model, I use GridSearchCV to tune the hyperparameters in my ML classifier.
+To improve the accuracy of my model, I used stratified KFold cross validation and then GridSearchCV to tune the hyperparameters in my ML classifier.

 ## Dataset Description
 Source: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29